Haggai And The Homeowner’s Dilemma: When Your House is Cozy but Your Temple is Crumbling

 Linguistic Training for Translation Ministry

-My linguistics course at Payap University introduced me to an incredible mix of people from different cultures and faiths.
+My linguistics course at Payap University introduced me to an incredible mix of people from different cultures and faiths, experiences similar to those shared in Continuing to Sow in Different Ways.
 These interactions reinforced how essential language fluency is for effective translation work.

 I’m deeply thankful that this program has deepened my appreciation for local languages and cultures, equipping me for future translation challenges.
 As 1 Corinthians 12:27 reminds us, we are one body in Christ with a shared mission to bring the Gospel to all people.